 - Draw or paint your emotions: Bring out an array of painting and coloring supplies to draw or paint your emotions.
 Facilitate communication by asking about the symbols used, choice of color, or use of space.
 See if family members can guess what emotion the drawing represents.
 Expand this activity by drawing or painting the feelings about a piece of music.

-- Journaling: Families can have fun creating a joint or individual journal using an inexpensive notebook or even making a journal as an art project.
+- Journaling: Families can have fun creating a joint or individual journal using an inexpensive notebook or making a journal as an art project.
 You can give journals particular themes such as gratitude, nature, or family travel journal.
 You can search journal prompts (such as those for anxiety) on the internet and even find them on youtube.

 - Zentangle: This word is a technique of mindfully drawing within a small square.
 This technique’s endless variations can help children and teens learn to slow down, concentrate, breathe mindfully and be in the moment.